luoderiz/WebQAAutomation/README.md

 + docker 18.09+: https://docs.docker.com/install/linux/docker-ce/ubuntu/  _OPTIONAL_
 + docker compose 1.24+: https://docs.docker.com/compose/install/ _OPTIONAL_

 "This project is licensed under the terms of the MIT license."

-# Update Version Lippia 3

-## Main Features:
-- Added multiple reports of extent reports
-- Added the feature to handle the chrome options by a json file
-- Include project type properties that allows to decide which library would need for the project
-- Added the dependency for lippia report server
-- Cucumber version updated

 # Getting started

-This project has the intention of showing a way practically how to use Lippia Automation Framework to build automated tests by using Gherkin and Page-Object Model pattern.
-This sample project includes the required components as binaries, docker containers and configuration files to simply download and run a set of sample tests in your local computer, using the Lippia container stack described bellow.

 - ## Running with Maven